 Stable Manure is an excellent source of organic matter.
 It will improve soil texture if applied at the rate of 1 or 2 cubic yards to every 1000 square feet.
+Unless thoroughly rotted, it is apt to contain many seeds of troublesome weeds.
 As with other humus materials there is very little fertilizing value in manure.
 Its main benefit is as a physical soil conditioner and as such it must actually be mixed into the soil.
 Surface dressings are apt to do more harm than good.

 Mushroom Soil is a mixture of horse manure and soil which has been used in a mushroom bed for about a year.
 It has a similar value to ordinary farm manure but is usually freer from weeds and has a better texture.

 Cultivated Humus is sold under various trade names mainly along the eastern seaboard.
-It is produced by growing leafy crops on muck or peat land and plowing them under.
+It is produced by growing leafy crops on muck or peat land and plowing them under, allowing time for their decomposition.
 Then the surface is taken off, pulverized and screened.